geops/geoserver-documentor/README.md

 Documenting Postgresql relations
 --------------------------------

 Documentor documents the relations used by a layer by default.
 This also includes for example all tables referenced by a view when geoserver uses a view as its datasource.
+This feature makes geoserver-documentor extremely helpful to document dependencies of tables and views in your database.

 Syntax: